cellos51/balatro-gba/CONTRIBUTING.md

 ### clang-format

 Running `clang-format` locally is recommended before submitting a PR as it will fail the **CI Checks** if not properly formatted.
-It is recommended run `.clang-format` periodically and only add formatted code.
-If applying on multiple commits and larger changes, it's recommended to apply the format in a separate commit to review.
+It is recommended either:
+1. Run `clang-format` periodically and only commit formatted code.
+2. Run `clang-format` as a separate commit on larger changes, and review each modified hunk.

+Either way, just ensure you manually review automatic changes.

 #### VSCode

 The recommended setup for VSCode is to install the [**clangd**](https://marketplace.visualstudio.com/items?itemName=llvm-vs-code-extensions.vscode-clangd) extension.
 It will provide helpful information in VSCode and can be used to format the code automatically according to the `.clang-format` file with **`Ctrl+Shift+I`**

 There is an option to enable `"editor.formatOnSave"` in the VSCode `settings.json` file.
 You can also do this by opening the settings menu (`File->Preferences->Settings`) and searching `format on save`.

 #### Manually